centreon/centreon-broker/doc/user/configuration.rst

 Basics
 ******

-Centreon Broker’s configuration is based on XML.
+Centreon Broker’s configuration is based on *XML*.
 This format allows module configuration within the main configuration file without interfering with core options.
 The core options are listed in the table below.
 They must be specified right under the root node (whose name is